 Can the Gym Really Help Me Sleep Better?

 Good sleep is essential for good health.
-Research has suggested that, among other things, sleep deprivation is linked to a greater likelihood of obesity1, reduced athletic performance2, and increased risk of heart disease3 and stroke.
+Research has suggested that, among other things, sleep deprivation is linked to a greater likelihood of obesity, reduced athletic performance, and increased risk of heart disease and stroke.

 With so many people missing out on sleep altogether in order to keep up with work and social commitments, and as many others suffering from poor-quality sleep for the same reasons, the question of sleep is a major health issue of our time.

 One sleep remedy that’s frequently recommended is going to the gym and getting more exercise.
-Does it work?
-Let’s take a look.
+This article will be covering:

 Aerobic exercise may improve sleep quality, vitality, reduce depression